Tgieschen/Zendesk-Integration-Breakfast/README.md

 ### 9. Connect a number to you Studio Flow

 Similar to [here](https://www.twilio.com/docs/studio/tutorials/how-to-forward-calls#connect-the-flow-to-a-number) we will now connect a number in your account ( which you can find [here](https://www.twilio.com/console/phone-numbers/incoming)) with your Studio flow.
 Unlike in the documentation, make sure to not connect your number to the studio flow for incoming calls but for incoming messages.

+At this point you should be all set. log into your Zendesk account, open the flex plugin in Zendesk and mark yourself as online.
+Next send an SMS to the phone number you linked with the studio flow from Step 9.
+You should be guided through a few messages asking about the issue you are facing and then be asked to connect to an agent.
+When you reply you will be connected to the agent in the Flex Plugin in Zendek and once the agent accepts the task you will see a screenpop.
+You sould also be able to make

+## Resources